-This document provides a framework for supporting the children.
-The policy for SEND functions alongside all other school policies.
-It takes particular account of the statutory guidance in The SEND Code of Practice (2014), the Equality Act (2010), The Children and Families Act (2014) and The National Curriculum framework document (2013.)
+This document provides our framework for supporting the children with Special Educational Needs and Disability.

+The policy for SEND functions alongside all other school policies in particular Safeguarding Policy, Child Protection Policy and Accessibility Plan.

+It takes particular account of the statutory guidance in The SEND Code of Practice (2015), the Equality Act (2010), The Children and Families Act (2014), Teachers Standards 2012 and The National Curriculum framework document (2014.)

-OUR AIMS FOR SEN ARE TO:
+OUR AIMS FOR SEND ARE TO: